 3. Avoiding a Credit Card Balance

-That means a small charge carried over from month to month can quickly balloon into a much larger sum.
-The same is true for other high-interest debt, such as some private or payday loans.
+The reason is that credit cards have some of the highest interest rates out there, often over 20%.
+That means a small charge carried over several months can quickly balloon into a much larger sum.
+The same is true for other high interest debt, such as some private or payday loans.

-The avalanche method, for example, requires paying the minimums to all your creditors, and putting any extra money toward the debt with the highest interest rate first.
+The avalanche method, for example, requires paying the minimums to all your creditors and putting any extra money toward the debt with the highest interest rate first.
 Once that’s paid off, the borrower puts their extra cash toward the debt with the next highest rate, and so on.

 4. Paying Your Bills on Time

-5. Starting Saving for Retirement Early
+5. Starting Early to Save for Retirement

 7. Getting Insured

-8. Taking Advantage of Credit Card Points
+8. Taking Advantage of Credit Card Rewards

-9. Checking Your Credit Reports Annually
+9. Checking Your Credit Reports Regularly

 10. Choosing Your Bank Wisely